HOME > ENGLISH > Outline > Greetings from the Representative Director

 Focused Agenda 2.
 Envision the ideal way of advanced practical nursing and build a concrete development path

-• (1) Formulate APN Grand Design in collaboration with other institutions and undertake APN education system reform, including CNS and NP
+• (1) Develop an APN Grand Design based on the draft policy in collaboration with other institutions and promote APN education system reform

-• (2) Actively work to establish a qualification system for JANPU nurse practitioners (tentative name) in collaboration with other institutions
+• (2) Actively work for the realization of the certification system for nurse practitioners (tentative name) in collaboration with other institutions

 Focused Agenda 3.
 Manage the organization to realize effective association activities and collaborate with nursing-related organizations